lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

 * Key takeaway:
     * Games with unified themes, that ideally deeply resonate with players, are the best kinds of games.

-## Seven: The Game Begins with an Idea
+## Chapter 7: The Game Begins with an Idea
 * Inspiration for games can come from anywhere - not just other games.
 * **Lens #13: The Lens of Infinite Inspiration** #lens
     * What is an experience I've had that I'd like to share with others?